lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/securing-text.md

 Inputs come with support for all the normal input types such as `email` and `password`.
 They are able to take a token for prefilling the field with some previously created secure data.
 You can choose from one of several pre-made validators if you need basic validation.

-For a full list of the available options, see THE TYPEDOC LINK HERE.

 :::note Special Cases
 Some things you would normally do may need to be done differently or may not be possible because your page